 - a) death,

 - b) serious and acute injury,

 - c) acute life-threatening illness,

-- d) serious impairment or discontinuance of safety functions or other barriers, so that the integrity of the offshore or onshore facility is threatened,
+- d) serious impairment or discontinuance of safety related functions or barriers, so that the integrity of the offshore or onshore facility is threatened,

 - e) acute pollution.

 The notification shall be confirmed in writing.